Tuhingits/Tuhingits/README.md

 ### 🐼 About Me :

 Currently, I'm working as a Freelance SQA engineer at Fiverr where I have over 7 different clients and more than 10 projects completed.
+And Looking forward to working in an organization which can bring the best out of me and where I can perform with all my potential.

 ### 😎 Skills :